sslover/designing-for-data-personalization/syllabus.md

 Week 3
 ---------
 * Group Presentation 1
-* 1-minute roundtable: Which dataset are you thinking about for design challenge 1?
+* 1-minute roundtable: Which datasets are you thinking about for design challenge 1?
 * Design Topic - Designing for Personality & Playfulness (+ Human-Centered Design)

 **BREAK**